 Person A makes $80,000/year, has no debt and a high credit score.
 Person B makes $80,000/year, has a high debt-to-income ratio, and a lower credit score.
-The lender is inclined to lend person A more money, as they have more confidence person A has the ability to pay them back.
+The lender is likely more inclined to lend person A more money, as they have more confidence person A has the ability to pay them back.

 How To Calculate My Mortgage Payment

 Your lender, and various financial calculators, can figure out what your monthly mortgage payment is.
 But, it’s important to fully understand what that number is made up of.

 Remember, your mortgage payment consists of; principal, interest, taxes, homeowners insurance, and potentially mortgage insurance.
 You’ll have to understand what the annual amount of each of those expenses are and divide by 12 to get your monthly rate.

 The formula can get a bit complex considering the math you’ll have to do on the interest rate.
 It’s best to know what variables make up your mortgage amount and leverage an online calculator to get the final amount.